JuliaAttic/FactCheck.jl/README.md

 # these tests pass silently
 ```

+## Configuration

+FactCheck has a configuration dictionary at `FactCheck.config`.
+Currently the
+only option is `:compact`, which can be `true` or `false` to turn on or off
+more compact output.
+The default is `false`, so to enable compact output simply
+put `FactCheck.config[:compact] = true` before your tests.

 ## Travis

 If you want to use FactCheck tests on Travis, you can emit the overall result of the tests like this: